seangeleno/rural_dictionary/README.md

 ## User Stories

 Story 1 - User, Fred, can't find a word in the Oxford English Dictionary, he goes on Rural Dictionary and he finds his definition.

-***

-* Ruby version

-  ** ruby 2.2.1p85 **

-* System dependencies

-gem 'rails', '4.2.4'
-# Use postgresql as the database for Active Record
-gem 'pg'
-# Use SCSS for stylesheets
-gem 'sass-rails', '~> 5.0'
-gem 'bootstrap-sass', '~> 3.3.5'
-# Use Uglifier as compressor for JavaScript assets
-gem 'uglifier', '>= 1.3.0'
-# Use CoffeeScript for .coffee assets and views
-gem 'coffee-rails', '~> 4.1.0'
-# See https://github.com/rails/execjs#readme for more supported runtimes
-# gem 'therubyracer', platforms: :ruby
-#Search Bar - Amazon Style
-gem 'elasticsearch', '~> 1.0', '>= 1.0.14'
-# Use jquery as the JavaScript library
-gem 'jquery-rails'
-# Turbolinks makes following links in your web application faster.
-Read more: https://github.com/rails/turbolinks
-gem 'turbolinks'
-# Build JSON APIs with ease.
-Read more: https://github.com/rails/jbuilder
-gem 'jbuilder', '~> 2.0'
-# bundle exec rake doc:rails generates the API under doc/api.
-gem 'sdoc', '~> 0.4.0', group: :doc
-# Use ActiveModel has_secure_password
-gem 'bcrypt', '~> 3.1.7'

-* Configuration

-* Database creation

-* Database initialization

-  It is imperative that postgresql be up and runnign prior to the app being able to run.

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.